 PokerListings.com is the world's largest and most trusted online poker guide, offering the best online poker bonus deals guaranteed, exclusive site reviews and the most free poker content available on the Web.

-Believe it or not, Texas Hold'em is a recent game.
-For decades in modern cardrooms, and over half a century before that, people played other variations.
+In fact, for decades in modern card rooms and for over half a century before that, most people played other poker variations.

-Imagine a game of Hold'em, but instead of getting dealt two cards, you get four.
-Other than the number of cards, there is only one additional rule to separate Omaha from Hold'em.
+Imagine a game of Hold'em but instead of getting dealt two cards, you get four.
+Other than the number of cards there is only one additional rule to separate Omaha from Hold'em: